The-Balance-FFXIV/balance-static/content/jobs/casters/red-mage/advanced-guide.md

 **Swiftcast/Acceleration usage and flexibility with procs**

  \
-Using Swiftcast and Acceleration for oGCD alignment is an important concept explained in the basic guide along with the rule of thumb, “one Swiftcast/Acceleration per melee combo”.
+Using Swiftcast and Acceleration for oGCD alignment is an important concept explained in the basic guide along with the rule of thumb, "one Swiftcast/Acceleration per melee combo."
 However, many people misunderstand this rule by thinking that you must use a Swiftcast/Acceleration immediately after your melee combo while disregarding procs.

 In reality, you can use Swiftcast and Acceleration for both oGCD alignment and procs.
 You only need to use an instant cast to shift your Dualcast windows sometime before your next oGCD comes off cooldown, which often does not happen immediately after a melee combo.
 If you finish a melee combo and your Fleche still has some time left on its cooldown, you do not have to rush your Swiftcast or Acceleration if you already have both procs available.